 If you want to know about the mechanics of refactoring there are quite a few resources out there.
 You can even find resources that outline refactoring strategy.
 But what about mindset?
 Is there a refactoring mindset that people should be aware of?
 I think that there is.

 A while ago I was working with a team.
 We had time to refactor . . .

 When methods focus on a single responsibility, they fall into two broad categories.
 They are either queries that compute and return some value without producing side effects, or they are commands that change the state of the world or the state of the object they are on.

 The former style is more common in functional programming.
 In . . .

 Using Edge Cases as Focal Points for Design Choices

 One of my favorite sayings is “If you take care of the corners, the room takes care of itself.”

 For the longest while I thought it was something that Frank Lloyd Wright had said but I haven’t been able to find an attribution.
 Regardless, I think that the idea is sound.
 The edge cases in our software define it.
-Ideally, we shouldn’t have many . . .
+Ideally, we shouldn’t . . .